Junction City Scandinavian Festival

 The second Thursday-Sunday in August is when we gather as a community to celebrate Scandinavian heritage.

-There are many things to know about our annual events.
+There are many things to know about Festival.
 We have gathered frequently asked questions to help.

-The Scandinavian Cultural Foundation is a nonprofit organization run by volunteers.
+The Scandinavian Festival is a non-profit organization run by volunteers.
 Find out how to be involved, or how to give.

 Growing up in a town where learning Scandinavian folkdance in the summer is annual activity is pretty special.
 The Junction City Scandinavian Festival would not be the same without the many levels of kids dancing throughout the day.
 Children as young as two can be a dancer, as long as they attend the handful of practices prior to the Festival and have a costume.
 The age groups for dancing goes through high school and beyond.
 Find out when practices are held and who how to contact the group directors over on the Dance page.